sbeaumont/od-info/README.md

 and scripts that mirror the ones described below: `start`, `stop`, `update_data`, `update_refdata` and `logs`.

+Where your data lives, the port, and whether the interface is reachable from the rest of your network are all settings in the `.env` file in that folder.
+It also explains how to drive the container yourself instead of through the scripts, for anyone who would rather do that.

 ## Running From the Source

 ### Download files